Home

 longer-term excess can be as bad as deficiency,

-not only due to possible toxicity of the excess, but also due to likely suppression of some other important nutrient, or nutrients.
-Adding to the complexity is that the body can, under certain circumstances (health conditions, intake of medications, effect of herbal and other preparations, genetic deviation) either accumulate excessive amounts of a nutrient, or not be able to utilize it properly, despite its proper nominal intake.
+not only due to the possible toxicity of the excess, but also due to likely suppression of some other important nutrient, or nutrients.
+Adding to the complexity is that the body can, under certain circumstances (health conditions, intake of medications, nutritional deficiency or imbalance, effect of herbal and other preparations, genetic deviation) either accumulate excessive amounts of a nutrient, or not be able to utilize it properly, despite its proper nominal intake.

 In order to maintain health, your body's nutritional demand needs to be met with the adequate supply coming from the food.
 We often tend to assume that satisfying hunger equals meeting body's nutritional demand, but it may be far from the truth.
-No single food contains all the nutrients that your body needs for health.
+No single food comes even close to containing all the nutrients that your body needs for health, in needed quantities.
 Thus

 a healthy diet requires variety of foods.